 by Lorne Goldman on eMog

-Recovery or expansion systems (different things) create a hopefully perpetual cooling function.
-It allows the car to encounter a wide range of ambient temperatures and driving conditions.
-In our case, ambient temps vary widely in a single trip. -10C to +40C is not unusual.
-As well, engine temperatures are also a function of bhp.
-The more you have, the more heat your engine will produce under load.
-I have Plus 8s (4.6 and 4.8, on cams) Yet I have found a happy recipe for all-weather cooling.
+I think of a recovery or expansion tank (muchly different things) as a way of lessening the burden on the owner in checking coolant levels constantly (lest he run out) and/or preparing the car for a wider range of encountered temperatures.
+In our case, ambient temps vary widely in a single trip. -10C to +40C (50C) is not unusual.
+Engine temperature are also a function of bhp.
+The more you have the more heat your engine will produce under load.
+It is one of the penalties it pays for being puissant.
+I have Plus 8s (a 4.6 and a 4.8 on fast road cams and enhanced air and fuel flow) After many years of trying I have found the happiest happy recipe for all-weather cooling.

-1. A bigger more efficient rad.
-I am not enthralled with those with a deeper core or many more fins.
-My experience of that is that they make it harder for a good air flow to pass through and too much gets deflected.
+1. A bigger more efficient rad After years of testing a Griffin, a deep core RDR and two Mufab rads I can speak with some experience.
+I have found that the best of all of these options is the Mulfab thin core rad.
+I was not enthralled with those with a deeper core and many more fins.
+They make it harder for the airflow to pass through and too much gets deflected over and around the radiator.
 The newest Mulberry rads are ideal.
 Longer and thinner.
-That means a bigger rad without prejudicing airflow and leaving plenty of room for a big fan.
+That means a bigger rad without prejudicing airflow and leaving plenty of room for a BIG FAN.

-2. Big fan.
+2. A Big fan.
 Something that pulls a LOT of air.
 I use a

 SPAL.
 So does the Factory.
 They pull an immense amount of air for their